November Rain

 "November Rain" is a song by American hard rock band Guns N' Roses.
-Written by the band's lead vocalist Axl Rose, the power ballad was released in February 1992 as the third single from the band's third studio album, Use Your Illusion I (1991).
-The song peaked at number three on the US Billboard Hot 100, and at almost nine minutes long it was the longest song to enter the top ten of the chart at the time of its release.
+Written by the band's lead vocalist Axl Rose, the power ballad was released in February 1992, by Geffen Records, as the third single from the band's third studio album, Use Your Illusion I (1991).
+The song peaked at number one on the US Cash Box Top 100 and number three on the Billboard Hot 100, and at almost nine minutes long it was the longest song to enter the top ten of the chart at the time of its release.
 As of 2019, it was the fourth longest song to enter the Hot 100 chart.
 Additionally, "November Rain" reached number two on the Portuguese Singles Chart, number four on the UK Singles Chart, and the top 10 on several other music charts around the world.
+The accompanying music video was directed by Andy Morahan.

 Background

 Slash states in his autobiography that the band recorded in 1986 an 18-minute version of "November Rain" at a session with guitarist Manny Charlton (of rock band Nazareth) the year prior to beginning sessions for Appetite for Destruction.

 According to a story Axl Rose reported during the 2006 leg of the Chinese Democracy Tour, no other band members wanted to participate in the production of this song (or the other notable ballad "Estranged").
 Slash and Duff McKagan were opposed to the band's drift to symphonic ballads, feeling their choice of more direct rock songs were being overlooked by Rose.
 Eventually, Rose persuaded the others during work at Can-Am Studios (where some of the album was recorded and mixed).
 Slash disputed Axl's claims of harsh musical differences in his autobiography released the next year.

 Slash reported that his guitar solo in the song's album version developed directly from an improvisation.